Workers’ Compensation Insurance in Illinois

 What are the penalties for not having workers’ comp insurance in Illinois?

-There are serious penalties for failure to comply with workers' compensation laws.
+The state of Illinois has serious penalties for failure to comply with its workers' compensation laws.
 Penalties under the Illinois Workers' Compensation Act include:

-• An employer could be fined $500 for each day that it did not carry workers’ compensation insurance, at a minimum of $10,000.
+• An employer will be fined between $500 and $10,000 for failing to carry workers’ compensation insurance, based on the amount of time in noncompliance.

-• If the failure to carry coverage is found to be negligent, it is a misdemeanor.
+• If the failure to carry coverage is found to be negligent, it is a misdemeanor and carries a fine of $2,500 and maximum 12 months imprisonment.

 • A felony conviction for failure to carry workers’ compensation insurance in Illinois is punishable by imprisonment for one to three years and a fine of up to $25,000.